-SECT.
-III And be it further enacted by the authority aforesaid, Warrants to the devery warrant for land within the said late purchase shall be directed to the depurrected, by the Surveyor-General, to the deputy-surveyor of some discount of some discount of the deputy-surveyor of some d one district within the same purchase, in order that the same war-trict, for execution. rant may be duly executed, and the quantity of land therein specified, surveyed and located, according to the tenor of such warrant; but if land, to the satisfaction of the person who shall have property in any such warrant, be not found within such district, then and in transferred such case, the deputy-surveyor, to whom such warrant was direct-district. ed, shall, on the desire of the person entitled to the same, certify, by indorsement thereon in writing, witnessed by two subscribing witnesses, that the same warrant has not been executed within his district, and shall re-direct the same warrant to the deputy-surveyor of some other district within the said late purchase; and upon producing the warrant, so certified as aforesaid, the deputy-surveyor, to whom the same may be directed, shall proceed upon and execute such warrant, in like manner, and with the like effect as if it had been so directed by the Surveyor-General.
+[Section II.]
+(Section III, P. L.) And be it further enacted by the authority aforesaid, That every warrant for land within the said late purchase shall be directed by the surveyor-general to the deputy-surveyor of some one district within the same purchase, in order that the same warrant may be duly executed, and the quantity of land therein specified surveyed and located, according to the tenor of such warrant; but if land to the satisfaction of the person, who shall have property in any such warrant, be not found within such district, then and in such case the deputy-surveyor to whom such warrant was directed, shall, on the desire of the person entitled to the same, certify by indorsement thereon in writing, witnessed by two subscribing witnesses, that the same warrant has not been executed within this district, and shall re-direct the same warrant to the deputysurveyor of some other district, within the said late purchase; and upon producing the warrant so certified as aforesaid, the deputy-surveyor, to whom the same may be directed, shall proceed upon, and execute such warrant, in like manner, and with the like effect, as if it had been so directed by the surveyor-general.

-Sect.
-IV.
-And be it further enacted by the authority aforesaid, No warrant.
-That no deputy-surveyor shall execute any such warrant as aforesaid, ed, unless to unless the same warrant be directed to him, as is above set forth, nor within nor shall any deputy-surveyor proceed to measure any land upon 30 days after the date. any warrant within the said late purchase, until the expiration of thirty days from and after the day of the date of the warrant, which, for preference and priority, shall be dependent on the aforesaid lottery; and during the latter twenty of the said thirty days, each deputy-surveyor of lands within the said late purchase shall keep open peputy sorhis office, and give his personal attendance therein, for at least six fice to be kept open; hours in every of the said twenty days (Sundays excepted) for the purpose of receiving the warrants to be issued, and directed as aforesaid; and every such deputy-surveyor shall, on or before the first and notice of its situaday of May next, certify, in writing, to the said Surveyor-Genetion given to ral, the county, township and place, where such deputy-surveyor or General. shall keep his office open for the purpose aforesaid, in order that all persons who may apply for lands as aforesaid may be duly informed thereof; and that every deputy-surveyor, who shall receive any such warrant, shall make fair and clear entries of all warrants put into his be entreed hands, in a book to be provided by him for that purpose, distinguishing therein the names of the grantees, quantities of land, number and them, date of each warrant, and the day on which such deputy-surveyor shall receive the same respectively, and whatever shall be done concern- and the boot: ing every such warrant, which book shall be open at all seasona-kept opon. ble hours to every applier, who shall be entitled to copies of any entry therein, to be certified as such, and signed by such deputy-surveyor.
+[Section III.]
+(Section IV, P. L.) And be it further enacted by the authority aforesaid, That no deputy-surveyor shall execute any such warrant as aforesaid unless the same warrant be directed to him as is above set forth, nor shall any deputy-surveyor proceed to measure any land upon any warrant within the said late purchase until the expiration of thirty days from and after the day of the date of the warrant, which for preference and priority shall be dependent on the aforesaid lottery; and during the latter twenty of the said thirty days, each deputy-surveyor of lands within the said late purchase, shall keep open his office, and give his personal attendance therein, for at least six hours in every of the said twenty days (Sundays excepted) for the purpose of receiving the warrants to be issued, and directed as aforesaid; and every such deputy-surveyor shall, on or before the first day of May next, certify in writing to the said surveyor-general, the county, township and place, where such deputy-surveyor shall keep his office open for the purpose aforesaid, in order that all persons who may apply for lands as aforesaid may be duly informed thereof; and that every deputysurveyor, who shall receive any such warrants shall make fair and clear entries of all warrants put into his hands, in a book to be provided by him for that purpose, distinguishing therein the flames of the grantees, quantities of land, number and date of each warrant, and the day on which such deputy-surveyor shall receive the same respectively, whatever shall be done concerning every such warrant; which book shall be opened at all seasonable hours to every applier, who shall be entitled to copies of any entry therein, to be certified as such, and signed by such deputy-surveyor.